Coffee Does Not Merit Cancer Warning Label Ordered In California, FDA Says

 The agency also announced that it sent a letter of support to the California Office of Environmental Health Hazard Assessment, which proposed a regulation to exempt coffee companies like Starbucks from putting the warning label on their products.

-Attorney Raphael Metzger, who won the court case in March on behalf of the Council for Education and Research on Toxics, told CBS he was shocked that the state would annul the judge's decision.
+Attorney Raphael Metzger, who won the court case in March on behalf of the Council for Education and Research on Toxics, told CBS that he was shocked that the state would annul the judge's decision.
 "The takeaway is that the state is proposing a rule contrary to its own scientific conclusion.
 That's unprecedented and bad," Metzger said.
 "The whole thing stinks to high hell."

 National Coffee Association President and CEO Bill Murray embraced the state regulator's proposal earlier in August.
 "Any outcome other than that which OEHHA proposes would frustrate the scientific, legal and policy rationale upon which Proposition 65 is based," he said.